ministryofjustice/make-recall-decision-ui/README.md

 The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
 If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`

+## Feature flags

+A simple [feature flags mechanism](./docs/feature-flags.md) is available to show or hide new features.